j-mie6/parsley/docs/tutorial/README.md

 naturally!
 In most other combinator libraries, the `flatMap` (or `>>=`) combinator is used to deal with context-sensitivity.
 However, in the Parsley family, the power that `flatMap` provides comes at a heavy cost to performance.
-Instead, we reach for stateful parsers called "registers", evoking images of register machines vs stack machines: as we know, register machines are turing powerful, and can most certainly do the job, no matter the parsing task.
+Instead, we reach for stateful parsers called "references", evoking images of register machines vs stack machines: as we know, register machines are turing powerful, and can most certainly do the job, no matter the parsing task.

-This page provides a more concrete and gentle introduction to using registers specifically demonstrating how to use them to implement combinators for managing indentation-sensitive workloads in a clean and effective way.
+This page provides a more concrete and gentle introduction to using references specifically demonstrating how to use them to implement combinators for managing indentation-sensitive workloads in a clean and effective way.